The Express Tribune

 The Express Tribune is a daily English-language newspaper based in Pakistan.
-It is the flagship publication of the Daily Express media group.
+It is the flagship publication of the Lakson Group media group.
 It is Pakistan's only internationally affiliated newspaper in a partnership with the International New York Times, the global edition of The New York Times.

-Headquartered in Karachi, it also prints copy from offices in Lahore, Islamabad, and Peshawar.
+Headquartered in Karachi, it also publishes from offices in Lahore, Islamabad, and Peshawar.

 History

-It was launched in 12 April 2010, in broadsheet format, with a news design distinctive from traditional Pakistani newspapers.
+It was launched on 12 April 2010 in broadsheet format, with a news design distinctive from traditional Pakistani newspapers.

 Its editorial stance identifies with social liberalism, and its readership is generally on the mainstream left of Pakistani political and social opinion.
 Topics the newspaper covers include politics, international affairs, economics, investment, sports, and culture.
 It runs a glossy called Express Tribune Magazine on Sunday, which includes social commentary, interviews, and a four-page supplement with recipes, reviews, travel advice, blogs, and technology news.
 As of 2012, it had the widest online readership in the country locally and internationally.